MAD9137/f2024/docs/modules/week5/segue.md

 ![Segues](/F2020/assets/img/SeguePassData_5.png)

 Now that the first and second viewController are connected by a segue, and that segue has a segue identifier, it is possible to trigger the segue in code.
-Using the function performSegueWithIdentifier() and passing it a string with the segue identifier and "self" as the sender, the segue to transition from the first view to the second when executed.
+Using the function `performSegue(withIdentifier: String, sender: Any?)` and passing it a string with the segue identifier and `self` as the sender, the segue to transition from the first view to the second when executed.

 ![Segues](/F2020/assets/img/SeguePassData_6.png)